Implementation of ordering functions

 Distribution sorts

 I developed Robin Hood Sort as an algorithm with similar properties to bucket sort that relies on uniformly-distributed data rather than a small range.
 It uses a buffer a few times larger than the input array, and inserts values in a manner similar to a hash table with linear probing, shifting large clumps out if they appear—they're merge-sorted back in at the end.
-Like counting sort, the substantial memory use can be cut down by partitioning.
-And a random selection of n samples is enough to make a good decision about whether to use it (see candidate selection), which is a good fit for quicksorts.
+A random selection of n samples is enough to make a good decision about whether to use it (see candidate selection), which makes it a good fit as a base case for quicksorts.
 Of course this can only be probabilistic, so it's still important that RHsort has decent worst-case performance.
 When quadsort is used for merging, the worst case appears to be about half as fast as fluxsort, very solid.

 Radix sort